 I personally just like it when the days are longer and more things can be done.
-But our topic of the article is tea, not coffee, so you probably think your cups probably empty till you reach the actual tea content part.
+But our topic of the article is tea, not coffee.
 So better get another cup because there is good reason for doing so.

 Through the time , consuming those various beverages I noticed different characteristics that not only I , but other people also associate with drinks.
 For example, coffee is the workers drink of modern society as stated above it´s kind of the alarm clock of life for many.
 Soft beverages like cola get linked with many diseases, so they are seen as unhealthy from many but also well tasting and seem to be consumed by most part of society.
 Water is like the natures go to drink people associate with health many people that want to live healthier or lose weight start to drink water only as an example.

 Last but not least people often associate tea with wisdom, calmness and positivity.
-So could there be more, to tea could tee even be the wiser brother of coffee for our hustler friends?
+So is this true, is this the wiser brother of coffee for our hustler friends?

-People in modern society began to learn more about tea and some advantages over coffee with no downsides.
+People in modern society began to learn more about this and see some advantages over coffee with no downsides.
 Tea is also a socializer like coffee, take tea partys for example.
 It’s, as usual, to say let’s drink a coffee then it is to say let’s drink tea.

 Origin of tea

 The history of tea goes back to the ancient China destiny 2737BC.
 The saga says that the Emperor of China Shen Nung walked around and was boiling water, in his “garden” probably more like an estate.
 In his hand he had a boil and leaves from a tree fall into the bowl.
 The Emperor enjoyed drinking the infused water so much that he was compelled to research the plant further.
 The Emperor discovered the medicinal benefits during his research.